vosonlab/VOSONDash/README.md

 When run the `VOSONDash` app will check that all of the R packages that are required to make it work are installed.
-If run for the first time it is likely that some packages will be missing and the app will print a message indicating the missing packages and a command that can be used to install them.
+If run for the first time it is likely that some packages will be missing and the app will print a message indicating the missing packages and a function command that can be used to install them.

 For example: